If you visit London once and don’t almost die crossing the street, then let me ask: did you really visit London?

 8. Doing too many paid London attractions

-London is a city that’s crawling with cool attractions… famous ones to boot.
+London is a city that’s crawling with cool attractions… famous ones to boot (including the amaaazing Warner Bros Studio Tour, which is where they filmed Harry Potter).

 Okay, I get that you want to see it all, do it all, gram it all… but attractions add up.
 London is not a cheap city to visit as it is, and doing paid attraction after attraction is one of the surest and quickest ways to burn through your budget in a hot minute.
 Plus you’ll be spending most of your day braving horrific line-ups.